NuwanCW/transformer_summarisation/README.md

 # transformer_summarisation
-Summarise test using NLP transformer in Trax
+Summarise test using NLP transformer in Trax.